-13.1 Climate Change and Energy
+12.1 Climate Change and Energy

 Climate change is a global issue that will require new and innovative technologies to mitigate its effects.
-ST Engineering acknowledges the role we play in international efforts to mitigate and adapt to the effects of climate change by developing low-carbon and clean energy technologies as well as the business risks and opportunities arising from climate change.
+ST Engineering acknowledges the role we play to mitigate and adapt to the effects of climate change by developing low-carbon and clean energy technologies as well as the business risks and opportunities arising from climate change.

 We took the first step in 2010 by mapping out the carbon footprint of the significant operations in Singapore, and subsequently auditing the data against ISO 14064 in 2011.
-In 2012, we set the target to reduce GHG intensity by 16% below 2025 business-as-usual levels for Singapore operations, with the base year set at 2010.
+In 2012, we set the target to reduce greenhouse gas intensity by 16% from base year of 2010 for Singapore operations by 2025.

-The Energy Sub Committee was established in October 2014 to drive the Group's climate change and energy initiatives.
-The Sub committee reviews climate change risks and their impacts, and explores energy efficiency and conservation initiatives, including technological investments that provide a reasonable rate of return.
+The Energy Sub-Committee was established in October 2014 to drive the Group's climate change and energy initiatives.
+The Sub-Committee reviews climate change risks and their impacts, and explores energy efficiency and conservation initiatives, including technological investments that provide a reasonable rate of return.

-The Energy Sub-Committee, the Technology, Intellectual Property and Innovation Committee and the Business Foresight Committee keep abreast of climate change trends and issues and review the impacts and opportunities that arise.
+The Energy Sub-Committee keep abreast of climate change trends and issues and review the impacts and opportunities that arise.